crua9/Dog-Water-Bowl-Home-Assistant/README.md

 ---

-Note I will upload later the automation for this.
+# Automation

-Right now for mine I use 2 helpers.
+I was going to use 2 helpers.
 A 15 minute timer and a toggle.

 Basically if the bowl goes eympty for 5 minutes it flips the toggle on and alerts us.
 It starts a timer and when it is done if the toggle is still on then alert us again.
 If you add water and enough weight is applied to push it outside of eympty then it toggles off the thing.

+Note I provided 2 MP3 files.
+Feel free to use them however you see fit.

+---

+# Legal

+If anyone wants  to profit off of this then great.
+Like it would honestly be nice to have something that works and someone like me (disabled) can just buy and not have to bend over backwards for.
+I don't mind writing code.
+But there is a few things that reminded me to an extreme of my motor skill issue.
+And this 100% was one of the few ones that did.